ContentMine/workshop-resources/software-tutorials/ami/README.md

 ...
 ```

-The `results.xml` is, as always, the same structure: a results-tag with pre, post, and exact attributes.
+The `results.xml` has a similar structure: a results-tag with pre, post, and exact attributes.

 ```
 cat ursus/PMC4454486/results/gene/human/results.xml